indolem/indolem/README.md

 ## Paper
 Fajri Koto, Afshin, Rahimi, Jey Han Lau, and Timothy Baldwin. [_IndoLEM and IndoBERT: A Benchmark Dataset and Pre-trained Language Model for Indonesian NLP_](https://www.aclweb.org/anthology/2020.coling-main.66.pdf).
-In Proceedings of the 28th COLING 2020.
+In Proceedings of the 28th COLING, December 2020.

 ## 1. About IndoBERT